-The people of Moyglass will perform a re-enactment of the 1916 rising with their impressive GPO float.
-The re-enactment takes the form of a four-part playlet.
+The upcoming Dualla Show will feature the people of Moyglass performing a re-enactment of the 1916 rising with their impressive GPO float.
+It takes the form of a four-part playlet.
 The first act features the reading of the proclamation by Padraig Pearse.
 The second act involves two Moore St. women being stopped by British soldiers.
 The dramatic third act sees the the storming of the GPO by British troops.
 The final act has Padraig Pearse surrender to General Lowe.

 The people of Moyglass formed a committee in early 2016 to create ideas to commemorate our patriots who died in 1916.
 Four proposals were adopted, namely, a memorial to be erected in Moyglass village, a float to be built for St. Patrick’s Day Parade in Cashel, a playlet to be staged at later events and a re-enactment to be carried out on a vintage day at the end of July and other events throughout the year.